Keyrose557/Webhacking/README.md

 #### X Honeypot

-**Summary:** Lets try some more lures...Not much luck with different honeypots.
+**Summary:** Lets try some more lures.Its not a bad idea to cast a variety of baits to get a bite....Not much luck with other honeypots.
 Whats dionaea secret?
-Its not a bad idea to cast a variety of baits to get a bite.

 <br />
 <br />